 The Mortgage Bankers Association's latest Weekly Mortgage Applications Survey for the week ending April 24, 2020 is reporting a dip in U.S. mortgage applications.

-According to the National Association of Home Builders / Wells Fargo Housing Market Index, U.S. builder confidence in the market for newly-built single-family homes rose four points to a level of 68 in October 2017.
-This was the highest reading since May 2017.
+According to the latest National Association of Home Builders / Wells Fargo Housing Market Index (HMI) released this week, U.S. builder confidence in the market for newly-built single-family homes plunged 42 points in April to an HIMI reading of 30 points.

 According to a new report by CBRE, the COVID-19 pandemic is creating massive disruption in the food industry, which will result in increased demand for industrial cold storage space in the U.S.

 The Northeast has the largest concentration of the most at-risk counties, with clusters in New Jersey and Florida, while the West and Midwest have the smallest.